Regression Analysis

 Two-Way RM ANOVA

-The two-way repeated measures ANOVA is used to determine if there is a statistically significant interaction effect between two within-subjects factors on a continuous dependent variable [...]
+Two-Way Repeated Measures ANOVA The two-way repeated measures ANOVA is a statistical test used to identify whether there is a significant interaction effect between two within-subjects factors on a continuous dependent variable.
+This type of ANOVA extends the one-way repeated measures ANOVA, which considers only one within-subjects factor.
+In this guide, we will refer to […]

 Kaplan-Meier Analysis

-Kaplan-Meier Analysis The Kaplan-Meier method (Kaplan & Meier, 1958) (also known as the "product-limit method") is a nonparametric method used to estimate the probability of survival [...]
+Kaplan-Meier Analysis The Kaplan-Meier analysis (Kaplan & Meier, 1958) (also known as the “product-limit method”) is a nonparametric method used to estimate the probability of survival past given time points (i.e., it calculates a survival distribution).
+Furthermore, the survival distributions of two or more groups of a between-subjects factor can be compared for equality.
+For […]